groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/retrieve-supported-file-types-groupdocs-merger-java/_index.md

 ---
-title: "How to Retrieve Supported File Types Using GroupDocs.Merger for Java"
+title: "GroupDocs.Merger Supported Formats – Retrieve Types in Java"
-description: "Learn how to use GroupDocs.Merger for Java to retrieve supported file types.
-This guide provides step‑by‑step instructions and best practices."
+description: "Learn how to retrieve supported file types with GroupDocs.Merger for Java, check supported extensions java, and integrate the list into your workflow."
-date: "2026-01-24"
+date: "2026-07-06"
 weight: 1
 url: "/java/document-information/retrieve-supported-file-types-groupdocs-merger-java/"
 keywords:
-- GroupDocs.Merger Java
-- retrieve file types Java
-- supported document formats GroupDocs
+- groupdocs merger supported formats
+- check supported extensions java
+- how to get supported file types java
 type: docs
+schemas:
+- type: TechArticle
+  headline: GroupDocs.Merger Supported Formats – Retrieve Types in Java
+  description: Learn how to retrieve supported file types with GroupDocs.Merger for
+    Java, check supported extensions java, and integrate the list into your workflow.
+  dateModified: '2026-07-06'
+  author: GroupDocs
+- type: HowTo
+  name: GroupDocs.Merger Supported Formats – Retrieve Types in Java
+  description: Learn how to retrieve supported file types with GroupDocs.Merger for
+    Java, check supported extensions java, and integrate the list into your workflow.
+  steps:
+  - name: Obtain Supported File Types
+    text: 'First, retrieve the list of supported file types from the `FileType` class:
+      This method returns a list containing all the file types that GroupDocs.Merger supports.'
+  - name: Display Supported Extensions
+    text: 'Next, iterate through each `FileType` object and print its extension.
+This is the part where we **display supported extensions** for developers or end‑users:
+      The loop goes through each supported file type and outputs its extension to the console.'
+  - name: Confirmation Message
+    text: 'Finally, output a confirmation message indicating successful retrieval:'
+- type: FAQPage
+  questions:
+  - question: What is GroupDocs.Merger for Java?
+    answer: It’s a Java library that enables merging, splitting, and converting a wide range of document formats without requiring Microsoft Office.
+  - question: How do I get started with GroupDocs.Merger?
+    answer: Add the Maven or Gradle dependency, obtain a trial or full license, and initialize the library as shown in the setup section.
+  - question: Can I use GroupDocs.Merger for free?
+    answer: Yes, a free trial is available for evaluation; a full license is required for production deployments.
+  - question: What file types does GroupDocs.Merger support?
+    answer: Use the `FileType.getSupportedFileTypes()` method to retrieve a list of **70+** supported formats, including PDF, DOCX, PPTX, XLSX, HTML, and image types.
+  - question: How do I handle unsupported file types?
+    answer: Validate uploads against the supported list before processing; reject or convert unsupported files early to avoid runtime errors.
 ---

-# How to Retrieve Supported File Types Using GroupDocs.Merger for Java
+# GroupDocs.Merger Supported Formats – Retrieve Types in Java

-## Introduction

-Working with multiple document formats in Java applications can be challenging, especially when you need to merge, split, or manage documents.
-Knowing which file types are supported by your tools is crucial for seamless integration.
-The GroupDocs.Merger library simplifies this process by providing a straightforward way to retrieve all supported file types.
-In this tutorial, you'll learn how to implement **Retrieve Supported File Types** with GroupDocs.Merger for Java, ensuring that your application can handle various document formats effortlessly.

-**Why this matters:** Being able to **retrieve supported file types** lets you validate user uploads, avoid runtime errors, and build smarter document‑management workflows.
+Working with a wide variety of document formats in Java can quickly become a headache if you don’t know which ones your library actually supports. **GroupDocs.Merger supported formats** give you a reliable reference point, letting you validate uploads, avoid runtime errors, and design smarter document‑management pipelines.
+In this tutorial you’ll see exactly how to retrieve the list of supported file types using GroupDocs.Merger for Java, why it matters, and how to incorporate the information into real‑world applications.

 ### Quick Answers
 - **What does “retrieve supported file types” do?**